 How to Clean a Self-Cleaning Oven

 Newer ovens have a more effective self cleaning option than older ovens do.
 A self cleaning oven basically heats up the inside to make all the grime burn to a charcoal, making it easier to scrape or clean off.
 This can be helpful, or it can set off your smoke alarm!
 (Ask me how I know this!)
-To be honest, I really don’t like to use the self clean feature because it heats up our house and it usually smells bad.
+To be honest, I really don’t like to use my oven’s self-cleaning function because it heats up our house and it usually smells bad.